-- Montclair State has expanded to meet the state's educational needs, boosting undergraduate enrollments by more than 43% and graduate enrollments by almost 18% since fall 2000. - The skills Montclair State provides its students stay in New Jersey.
-About 91% of students who have earned degrees since 2000 still live and work in New Jersey. - Montclair State achieved all of these positive outcomes as New Jersey's share of the University's total revenue declined from 55.2% in 1995 to 24.5% in 2010.
-Just between FY00 and FY11, the University's state allocation per full-time-equivalent student plummeted by 44% from \$4,699 to only \$2,606.
+- The skills Montclair State provides its students stay in New Jersey.
+About 91% of students who have earned degrees since 2000 still live and work in New Jersey. - Montclair State achieved all these positive outcomes as New Jersey's share of the University's total revenue declined from 55.2% in 1995 to 23.4% in 2012.
+Just between FY00 and FY12, the University's state allocation per full-time-equivalent student plummeted by almost 47% from \$4,669 to only \$2,490.

-\Unless otherwise noted, all references are to fiscal years.
+Unless otherwise noted, all references are to fiscal years.